< >

 To ensure the event was inclusive for everyone, sessions included “First Principles” for those at the start of their No-till journey, through to advanced sessions looking at integrated pest and disease management and enhancing underground communications.

-Practical Farm Ideas has been a supporter from year one, seeing attendence grow from around 400 to this year's 6,000.
+Practical Farm Ideas has been a supporter from year one, seeing attendance grow from around 400 to this year's 6,000.
 We suggest booking as early as you can.

 Event Director, Alex Cherry www.groundswellag.com